wschenk/willschenk.com/content/articles/2016/deploying-actioncable-on-heroku.md

 title: Deploying ActionCable on Heroku with Sidekiq
 subtitle: you're gonna need a bigger redis
 date: "2016-07-11"
-tags: howto, rails, heroku, sidekiq
+tags:
+  - howto
+  - rails
+  - heroku
+  - sidekiq
 header_image: cables.jpg
+aliases:
+  - "/deploying-actioncable-on-heroku/"
 ---

 ActionCable is WebSockets on rails.
 This lets you create realtime, interactive systems, where you can push data from one client to another client without reloading or polling.
 But how do we deploy it on heroku?